poems by rachel kellum

 When you have kids and dogs,

-that’s all you have, a grandmother told
+that’s all you have

 her daughter once, who later told me,